deemp/Project-32/README.md

 - We would prefer a live-review.
 We hope it will not take more than 15 minutes per a person.
 - We will add to this project's repository all accepted works by the end of the project.
 #### Contacts
-- You may join the project's group [@project32_group](https://t.me/joinchat/AeDpKxUqbKpZi_rhyc9Yow) in Telegram.
+- You may join the [project's group](https://t.me/joinchat/AeDpKxUqbKpZi_rhyc9Yow) in Telegram.
 "We encourage vigorous discussion and cooperation" ©
 - Additionally, you may contact either repo owner: [Danila](https://t.me/daniladanko) or [Zakhar](https://t.me/ZYagudin)